danmayer/danmayer.github.com/ideas.md

 demand what your worth
 if you want to spend more
 increase your value and worth first

+phone camera thought:
+ A ring around the lenses that only goes around the lenses.
+I like not having a case but my camera now sucks show before and after photos of the same nexus model as proof...
+Also recommend phone makes built something in or support we'll ng them

 Solved past Ideas
 ===